FAC8/fac9-gitbook/week6/hapi-auth-cookie.md

  - ttl sets when the session will automatically expire in milliseconds after creation.

 There are lots more options you can set.
 Check the docs for the plugin.

+## Gotcha!

+Unlike the plugins you have used so far, hapi-cookie-auth loads asynchronously.
+That means anything you do to the server (`server.start`, `server.routes`) must be done in the `register` callback.
+This should make testing fun.